What Is The Stock Market and How Does It Work?

 -Stock Market Crash of 2008

-All of these crashes pale in comparison to 1929 but still involved double-digit percentage losses around the world.
-The advance of electronic trading has caused many to question the foundations of the stock market, including the theory of rational human conduct, the theory of market equilibrium, and the efficient-market hypothesis.
+Although none of these crashes came close to 1929 in severity, they all resulted in double-digit percentage losses globally.
+The development of electronic trading has led many to doubt the tenets of the stock market, including the efficient-market hypothesis, the theory of rational human behavior, and the theory of market equilibrium.

-The stock market crash of 1987 was the first major crash of the electronic trading era and it was notable due to the fact that nobody really saw it coming.
-It was not predated by major news announcements or world affairs.
-Instead, it seemed to have just happened with no immediately apparent visible reasons.
+The 1987 stock market crash was the first significant crash of the electronic trading era, and it was notable because no one really anticipated it.
+It wasn't preceded by significant news or world events.
+Instead, it appeared to have happened suddenly and for no discernible reason.

 Types of Stock